-Freezing means you can make food ahead and eat it when you’re ready.
+Freezing means you can make healthy food ahead of time and eat it when you’re ready.
 It means you can buy in bulk, save leftovers, and prevent spoilage.
 It means you can stop throwing your money in the garbage – literally.
 It also, perhaps most importantly, means that on days when you don’t have time to cook, or weeks when you don’t have time to shop, you will always be able to throw together a reasonably healthy meal.

 Not only have you been deprived the Christmas morning-like experience of rummaging through a secondary freezer and digging out the last – only slightly freezer burned, but still edible – tupperware of christmas cookies in February (when you really need a cookie, as well as a reason to remember a time that winter wasn’t the worst), but, and I hate the be the bearer or bad news here, think of the food and money that has gone to waste over the years due to spoilage, when you could have preserved it in the freezer and eaten it later.

 I sing the praises of my second freezer to anyone who will listen and the two most common excuses for not doing this are:

-Also, for the record, I live in a condo in the city so space is not exactly abundant in my house either, but I have a mini freezer (this is the one I have had for a few years) and keep it in the guest bedroom closet.
+Also, for the record, I live in a condo in the city so space is not exactly abundant in my house either, but I have a mini freezer (a slightly older version of this one [affiliate link]) and keep it in the guest bedroom closet.